 There's a new wooden park being constructed at Capellen, near the scout hut and tennis club, with swings, a castle and a zipwire.
 It's close to the "jardin de circulation" which is a great place for children to practise cycling on the road (with mini traffic lights and road markings).

 Bertrange boasts two parks that are fun for kids.
 The first off Rue Pletzer, or Rue de Luxembourg, is closer to the shops in Helfent, and has a wooden rope bridge and climbing tower as well as swings and slides and a climbing frame.

 You can walk by the River Petrusse into Bertrange village's central area and take a second play stop at the smaller play parks near the Centre Atert.
 Here you'll also find some nice restaurants and cafes.

 Opened in the summer of 2021, the Op der Millen park houses a bakery (complete with oven and bread), a watermill play house, and also has a zip line and trampoline.
 In addition to the playground you'll find a beach volley ball court, and three petanque fields.
 Created again mostly from wood, there's a see-saw and slide, swings and a roundabout, plus a cute wooden baker coaxing a donkey.

 Municipal Park Mersch

 At one with nature, this wooden park that turns old tyres into tiring fun for kids includes a zipwire, several different swings, a lookout tower and a lake.
 The sturdy equipment will even take the weight of a middle-aged mum.
-Swings, logs to walk along and a football pitch are perfected by an open air cafe that serves ice creams by the lake (home to fish and ducks).
+Swings, logs to balance on, and a football pitch, are perfected by an open air cafe that serves ice creams by the lake (home to fish and ducks).

 Rosport Adventure Playground